josiah-brown/eye-candy/README.md

 ![Custom Loading Animation Example](https://github.com/josiah-brown/eye-candy/blob/main/public/loading-animation-1.gif)

 This is an ongoing playground for experimenting with GSAP.
-Loading annimations, page transitions, and the other random animations.
+Loading animations, page transitions, and the other random animations.

 ## Run Locally